Navajo weaving: Wool and yarn

 Among the locally produced yarns for Navajo textile, indiscriminate breeding from 1870 to 1890 caused a steady decline in wool quality.
 Increasing proportions of brittle kemp can be found in well-preserved examples from the period.
 In 1903, federal agents attempted to address the problem by introducing Rambouillet rams into the breeding population.
 The Rambouillet is a French breed that produces good meat and heavy, fine-wool fleeces.
 The Rambouillet stock were well adapted to the Southwestern climate, but their wool was less suitable to hand spinning.
 Short-stapled Rambouillet wool has a tight crimp, which makes hand spinning difficult.
 The higher lanolin content of its wool necessitated significantly more scouring with scarce water before it could be dyed effectively.
 From 1920 to 1940, when Rambouillet bloodlines dominated the tribe's stock, Navajo rugs have a characteristically curly wool and sometimes a knotted or lumpy appearance.

 In 1935, the United States Department of the Interior created the Southwestern Range and Sheep Breeding Laboratory to address the problems Rambouillet stock had caused for the Navajo economy.
 Located at Fort Wingate, New Mexico, the program's aim was to develop a new sheep bloodline that simulated the wool characteristics of the 19th-century Navajo-Churro stock and would also supply adequate meat.
 The Fort Wingate researchers collected old Navajo-Churro stock from remote parts of the reservation and hired a weaver to test their experimental wool.
 Offspring of these experiments were distributed among the Navajo people.
 World War II interrupted the greater part of this effort when military work resumed at Fort Wingate.

+The wool produced by the laboratory was in high demand, and by 1940, lab grown wool was the preference for most weavers.
+Various experiments on wool were run, including a 1939 rug wear test in the cafeteria of a DOI Building in Washington, D.C.
+John Cooper, the director of the laboratory, pushed for tests of Navajo wool for fine tweed fabric production in 1939, and work on it was continued under the new director James Grandstaff.
+Grandstaff and McPee of the Bureau of Animal Industry thought that tweed production could open a new enterprise for Navajo weavers and use wool unsuitable for weaving rugs.
+The Sheep Lab was closed by the USDA in April, 1966, when they were downsizing due to its focus on one cultural group.